 For testing (sandbox Recurly + sandbox Adyen), you can enter any value.
 For example, you could enter "test" into this field, though please keep in mind that it'll need to be updated later once you're ready to move to production.

 In some cases, Adyen will use additional IP addresses for certain customers.
-These IP addresses need to be whitelisted in Recurly before transactions can be successfully processed.
-Please contact Recurly Support before you move your site into Production mode so that we can work with Adyen to get the IP addresses and have them whitelisted.
+These IP addresses need to be allowed in Recurly before transactions can be successfully processed.
+Please contact Recurly Support before you move your site into Production mode so that we can work with Adyen to get the IP addresses and allow them.

 Note: Recurly submits the purchase transactions to Adyen with a flag to capture the payments immediately (overriding your configuration in Adyen).